In what month do we vote for President?

 At What Time of Year Do We Vote for President?

 Every four years, the election on a Tuesday in November sees the country decide between the final nominees to determine the President-Elect.
-There follows a transitional period until January 20th, when they are sworn into office.
+Then follows a transitional period until January 20th, when they are sworn into office.

 Why Is the Presidential Vote on a Tuesday in November?

-Is This November Election Day a Federal Holiday?
+Is Election Day a Federal Holiday?

-There are calls for the day to be a federal holiday via the Freedom to Vote Act.
+There are calls for the day to be a federal holiday nationally via the Freedom to Vote Act.
 Supporters say it would make it easier for workers to attend the vote and potentially increase voter numbers.
-Critics argue that people would just use the day to do other things, negatively affecting voter turnout.
+Critics argue that people would use the day to do other things, negatively affecting voter turnout.

 When Is the Election Winner Announced?